Battle of Ia Drang: Effect and aftermath

 Commenting later on the battle, Moore said, The "peasant soldiers [of North Vietnam] had withstood the terrible high-tech fire storm delivered against them by a superpower and had at least fought the Americans to a draw.
 By their yardstick, a draw against such a powerful opponent was the equivalent of a victory."

 Casualties

 Both sides routinely exaggerated the number of casualties inflicted on the other, and figures vary considerably depending on source.

-According to ARVN, they lost ~350 men

 Four American helicopters were shot down and 55 damaged.
 One USAF A-1E Skyraider was hit by automatic weapons and crashed, killing the pilot.